Fuckin' Perfect: Chart performance

+In the week ending March 12, 2011, the song jumped from number 6 to number 4 making it the first time that two songs including the word "fuck" in their titles are in the top 5 as "Fuck You" by Cee Lo Green was number 2 in that week, too.
+The song has sold over 3 million downloads as of May 2013.

+On November 28, 2010, the song debuted at number ten in Australia, coinciding with the release of her greatest hits album, Greatest Hits...
+So Far!!!.
+The song's charting gave Pink her eighteenth top ten single in the country.
+It has since been certified gold by the Australian Recording Industry Association for sales of 35,000 units.
+In the United Kingdom, the song debuted at number 71 on the chart issued on November 27, 2010.
+The next week the song dropped out of the chart, but re-entered at number 21 with the release of its music video and before peaking at number 10 on February 27, 2011.
+The song topped German airplay charts, becoming Pink's eighth consecutive single to do so and increasing her previously broken record for the most consecutive number one singles in Germany.

 Music video

 Background

 Filming of the music video began on December 5, 2010, during Pink's first few weeks of pregnancy.
 The music video focuses primarily on the life of a woman who overcame several struggles to become a successful artist.
 The lead role was played by Tina Majorino, as confirmed by Pink via Twitter and Facebook, describing her as "insanely talented".

 "Fuckin' Perfect" was directed by Dave Meyers, who worked with Pink on twelve videos before, including her VMA winner "Stupid Girls".
 It premiered on January 19, 2011, on MTV and Pink's official channel.